 Nowadays, the entire world is affected by the coronavirus pandemic.
 The news is filled with restrictions, laws, health problems and many different things to worry about.
 The travel industry was particularly affected but the good news is that the world adapted and now we have several travel companies and airlines that are operational again.

-Holidaymakers are welcomed by several countries but if you want to organize a family holiday roadtrip in 2020, it is very important that you plan well.
+Holidaymakers are welcomed by several countries but if you want to organize a family holiday roadtrip in 2020, it is very important that you get an International Driver’s License.
 Family travel restrictions are still in place so during the planning phase, here are some things that you have to take into account.

 Getting Your Car Ready For The Roadtrip